 It is important to practice minimum impact camping techniques such as packing out all litter and food waste, not using soap in streams or lakes, and not camping on fragile meadows.
 Instructors will brief the group on low-impact camping techniques and Leave-No-Trace (LNT) principles at the start of the trip.
-Due to wildfire danger, all trips are non-smoking.
+All trips are non-smoking.